-- 8. The sanitary sewer system shall be built pursuant to DEQ, City, and Tri-City Service District sewer standards.
-The design of the sewer system should be prepared by a licensed engineer, - 9.
-A written statement, signed by the City Engineer, that sanitary sewers with sufficient capacity to serve the proposed development and that adequate sewage treatment plant capacity
+8. The sanitary sewer system shall be built pursuant to DEQ, City, and Tri-City Service District sewer standards.
+The design of the sewer system should be prepared by a licensed engineer, and the applicant must be able to demonstrate the ability to satisfy these submittal requirements or standards at the pre-construction phase.

+9. A written statement, signed by the City Engineer, that sanitary sewers with sufficient capacity to serve the proposed development and that adequate sewage treatment plant capacity is available to the City to serve the proposed development.